Sudan Tribune: Plural news and views on Sudan

 - U.S ambassador to South Sudan Thomas J. Hushek speaking to Radio Miraya, Nov.
 19, 2019 (embassy photo)

-“The Department of State has called back U.S. Ambassador to South Sudan Thomas Hushek for consultations related to the recent failure of parties to form the Revitalized Transitional Government of National Unity by the extended deadline of November 12,” partly reads the State Department statement.
+“The Department of State has called back U.S. Ambassador to South Sudan Thomas Hushek for consultations related to the recent failure of parties to form the Revitalized Transitional Government of National Unity by the extended deadline of November 12,” reads the State Department statement.

 The move comes barely a month after Washington vowed to re-evaluate its relationship with the young nation.